 When you buy or sell financial products such as shares, you must exchange the title or legal ownership of those financial products for money.
 This exchange is called settlement.

-Settlement takes place three business days after a trade occurs.
+Settlement takes place two business days after a trade occurs.
 For settlement through CHESS, payment and title exchange take place simultaneously.

 Settlement occurs automatically two business days after a trade takes place (referred to as T+2).
 It is an automatic process provided by ASX, and involves two simultaneous processes: